 The Pre Classic Today

 When the guns go off this fall marking the 48th annual Prefontaine Classic, fans will witness some of today's most watched track stars compete.
 The events are spread across Saturday and Sunday.
 Pay attention to the "Pre Classic Mile", also now known as the Bowerman Mile, which is considered the greatest race in the U.S. racking up more times under four minutes than any other American meet.

 A Legacy Celebrated

 Tributes to Steve Prefontaine go beyond the Pre Classic.
 There is a dedicated bark chip running path dedicated to him, a memorial plaque at the roadside site of his death and his portrait graces many a mural or backdrop.
-The Eugene Symphony is compiling a multi-media musical tribute piece to be composed by David Schiff.
-Along with the Oregon Contemporary Theatre, they are accepting written submissions from his friends, family and fans about how Pre impacted their lives and what he meant to them, that may be included in the final production.
-The tribute will be performed on June 4, 2022.
+The Eugene Symphony even presents a composition by David Schiff called "Prefontaine" which was inspired by his life and legacy.
+Learn more about him at Hayward Hall, along with other track legends.

 Prefontaine fans will want to pay homage to Steve Prefontaine in his coastal town of Coos Bay.
 This seaside community is just over two hours by car from Eugene.
 Places to visit include the Prefontaine Gallery with his awards and trophies at the Coos Art Museum, Marshfield High School where he ran and Sunset Memorial Park where he was laid to rest.
 There is a great photo opportunity in front of the outdoor mural of Pre in downtown Coos Bay across from Restaurant O. And, every September, there is the Prefontaine Memorial Run through the streets of downtown.

 In Coos Bay, Pre's sister Linda Prefontaine offers guided tours for small groups and shares her family's stories.
 Inquire directly with her for scheduling and pricing.